Fitting the light curves of tidal disruption events with non-parabolic model: Introduction

 Both \texttt{MOSFiT} and \texttt{TiDE} assume that the disrupted star is on a parabolic orbit prior to disruption, based on the expectation that such stars originate from the influence radius of the black hole\footnote{By definition, stars within the influence radius are bound to the black hole, while those outside are unbound.}~\citep{FR1976}.
 We refer to such events as parabolic TDEs in this work.

 However, the recent progresses in theoretical and observational studies has demonstrated that the assumption of eccentricity $e=1$ is not always valid. \cite{HZL2018} conducted a series of $N$-body simulations to investigate the $e$ and $\beta$ of the TDEs.
 They found that almost no TDE can be strictly classified as parabolic.
-Instead, their simulations revealed that most TDEs fall into the categories of either marginally eccentric or marginally hyperbolic.
+Instead, their simulations revealed that most TDEs fall into the categories of either marginally eccentric or marginally hyperbolic. \cite{HSL2013MNRAS} showed that for $e<1$ orbit the fallback rate can deviate strongly from the standard $t^{-5/3}$ behavior, and that below a critical eccentricity all debris can remain bound and return within a finite time. \cite{PH2020ApJ} discussed the fallback properties over a wider range of orbits, including marginally eccentric, parabolic, and marginally hyperbolic cases, and clarified the dependence on $e$ and $\beta$.
 Although the deviation of the eccentricity from unity is only of the order of $10^{-3}$, the associated relative changes in the mass fallback rate and the relevant timescales can reach approximately $0.1$ (as detailed in Section~\ref{SUBSEC:BH_mass_vs_Eorb}).

 On the other hand, many repeated partial TDEs have been reported in the literature: AT 2018fyk~\citep{Wevers+2023}, AT 2020vdq~\citep{Somalwar+2025}, AT 2022dbl (\citealp{LinJiangWang+2024ApJ,Hinkle+2024,Makrygianni+2025ApJL}), IRAS F01004-2237~\citep{SunJiangDou+2024}, AT 2021aeuk (\citealp{BaoGuoZhang+2024,SunGuoGu+2025}) and AT 2023uqm~\citep{WangWangHuang+2025}.
 For repeating events to occur, the star must reside on an eccentric orbit; otherwise, it can encounter the central black hole only once.
 Therefore, the eccentricity (or more fundamentally, the orbital energy) of the disrupted star is a crucial parameter in precise modeling of TDE light curves.
 However, existing models typically assume the eccentricity to be unity.
 As we will demonstrate, neglecting eccentricity in light curve modeling can introduce systematic biases in black hole mass measurements (Section~\ref{SUBSEC:BH_mass_vs_Eorb} and \ref{SUBSEC:BH_mass_compare}).